-The Penfill[®] that you are using in your device, or that you are carrying as a spare, does not need to be kept in a refrigerator.
-You can use it for up to 4 weeks after taking it out of the refrigerator if it is kept below 25°C.
+Do not keep the Levemir® Penfill® that you are using in your insulin delivery device, or that you are carrying as a spare, in a refrigerator.

+You can use it up to 4 weeks at or below 30°C after taking it out of the refrigerator.

-Discard Penfill[®] after 4 weeks even if there is still some insulin left in it.
+Discard Levemir® Penfill® after 4 weeks even if there is still some medicine left in it.

-Penfill[®] must not be frozen, or exposed to excessive heat or light.
+The Levemir® in Levemir® Penfill® must not be frozen, or exposed to excessive heat or light.
+Protect the medicine in Levemir® Penfill® from light by keeping the cartridges in the carton when not in use.

-Never use insulin after the expiry date printed on the label and carton after 'Expiry'.
+Do not use Levemir® after the expiry date which is stated on the cartridge label and carton after 'Expiry'.